 March 2020: Expected appointment date of the host(s) by the FIFA Council

 “Interest in women’s football continues to grow and following this summer’s FIFA Women’s World Cup in France, it is certain to reach an all-time high.
 FIFA believes that women’s football still has even more potential for growth and we look forward to receiving hosting submissions for the FIFA Women’s World Cup 2023, to see how potential host countries will aim to promote the ultimate competition in women’s football, and create a sustainable legacy that will inspire upcoming generations of young girls and women to get involved in the game,” said FIFA Chief Women’s Football Officer Sarai Bareman.

 In line with FIFA’s first ever women’s football strategy, FIFA endeavours to organise a FIFA Women’s World Cup™ that exploits its full potential while at the same time balancing social, environmental and economic considerations related to the competition.

 Since 1991, the FIFA Women’s World Cup has been played every four years.
-Throughout the past decades, the level of play has dramatically improved, media attention has increased exponentially, and the game has grown in popularity as confirmed the fact that more than 750 million television viewers watched the 2015 edition of FIFA’s flagship women’s competition.
+Throughout the past decades, the level of play has dramatically improved, media attention has increased exponentially, and the game has grown in popularity as confirmed by the fact that more than 750 million television viewers watched the 2015 edition of FIFA’s flagship women’s competition.

-The tournament plays a key strategic role as part of FIFA’s efforts to double the number of female players to 60 million 2026.
+The tournament plays a key strategic role as part of FIFA’s efforts to double the number of female players to 60 million by 2026.